Tatiwuli/WebScrapingDemo/README.md

 **Experience:** Software Developer Internship at a Consulting Firm, National Taiwan University

 In Taiwan, online forums like Mobile01 are popular platforms where users share product experiences and recommendations.
 While e-commerce platforms provide built-in access to customer reviews, companies struggle to efficiently gather insights from forums.
 A business department of one of our clients spent **4+ hours per report** manually searching for product reviews, organizing data in spreadsheets, and analyzing them for the **executive board**.
+When they want qualitative data, they would spent 450 hours and USD$600 for user interviews.

 This process was optimized when my team and I developed a **Business Intelligence platform** that scrapes product reviews from online forums and generates **data analysis reports** using **Python, OpenAI, and Streamlit**.